jfcrenshaw/pzflow/README.md

 The `Flow` class makes building and training a normalizing flow simple.
 It also allows you to easily sample from the normalizing flow (e.g. for forward modeling or data augmentation), and to calculate posteriors over any of your variables.

-See [this Jupyter notebook](https://github.com/jfcrenshaw/pzflow/blob/main/examples/redshift_example.ipynb) for an introduction.
+See [this Jupyter notebook](https://github.com/jfcrenshaw/pzflow/blob/main/examples/intro.ipynb) for an introduction.
+See [this notebook](https://github.com/jfcrenshaw/pzflow/blob/main/examples/redshift_example.ipynb) for a more complicated reshift example.

 ## Installation